sudarshan19943/IDataPrep/README.md

 # IDataPrep

 IDataPrep is an interactive web application which provides the user with clean dataset and visualization statistics at each step of cleaning the dataset.
-IDataPrep cleans any dataset consisting of only categorical and numeric data.
-The application also lets users to classify datasets based on the target attribute and suggests to the user the best classifier that can be used on a given dataset.
+Data exploration, handling and its processing have emerged as the most reliable source of understanding and discovery of new facts.
+Under practical conditions, large datasets have lots of inconsistencies.
+For accurate data mining, it is required that the data be accurately preprocessed and cleaned.
+The quality of data is directly proportional to the success of machine learning algorithms applied on it.
+IDataPrep cleans any dataset consisting of categorical and numeric data and provides a suggestion to the user about the most efficient classifier that can be applied on the dataset in accordance with the target attribute provided by the user.

 # Instructions to run the project: